 When it comes to refrigerated tofu, the package should have the manufacture date somewhere on it.
 As long as the tofu is unopened, it should be fine for at least 70 days (a little over two months) from that date.
 Of course as long as it’s stored properly and the package is unopened, chances are it will stay fine for a longer period of time than that.
 Once the package is opened, you should consume tofu within 3-5 days before it will start to go bad.

-If you know that you won’t use all the tofu you got within a couple of days, I suggest you simply freeze it according to the instructions I gave you earlier.
+If you know that you won’t use all the tofu you got within a couple of days, I suggest you freeze the rest of it.
 When frozen, it can be stored for a very long time (months and even years), but as in many other cases, it is suggested to not freeze tofu for longer than a couple of months (5-6 maybe).
-That’s obviously for quality reasons.
+That’s obviously for quality reasons – the longer tofu is in the freezer, the lower its quality will be when thawed.
+Thaw it overnight in the refrigerator.

 How to tell if tofu is bad